amit0523/avoid-cplusplus-in-networking-software-and-use-c-language/README.md

 10. Multiple inheritance should be avoided because it makes code complex.
 Code reuse can be done in C also.

+11. If you want to make your variable/function private in C (just like by using private keyword in C++) then you can declare your variable/function as static and then that variable/function will not be visible outside of that file.

-11. So, actually there is not enough reason to use C++ in networking software.
+12. So, actually there is not enough reason to use C++ in networking software.
 In networking software, most of the features of C++ are not used.
 The only feature that's used is the C++ class to wrap the C code.
 But then there is no point in using C++.
 C code base can be managed well by having reviews of code by 3-4 peer developers and the team lead before it is checked in.

-12. So, my opinion is that networking software should not be written in C++ but it should be written in C.
+13. So, my opinion is that networking software should not be written in C++ but it should be written in C.